shkarupeta/Training/Readme.md

     >Print prime numbers count equals input arg
 * Part7
     >Convert letters to numbers and back (alphabet numbers):
-    >- get numbers from a letter(or a bunch of letters )
+    >- get number from a letter(or a bunch of letters )
     >- ger letter (or a bunch of letters) from number
 ### Practice2
 Run application using Demo.class